surveyjs/survey-pdf/docs/Customization-ChangeFonts.md

 You may use Google Noto free fonts collection.
 Just follow the link, type in search bar name of your language, select best for you option in dropdown and click Download button to save archive with .ttf files
 -->

-## How to convert a .ttf file to a base64 string?
+## How to convert a ttf file to a base64 string?

 You can use any of the following online tools to convert a .ttf font to a base64 string.